pglombardo/loudmouth/README.md

 Assuming you want to have 'users' comment on 'articles' add the following to your routes.rb:

     comments_on :articles, :by => :users

 run the generator to create the comment model (ArticleComments):

     rails generate loudmouth Article User

+run the new migrations

+    rake db:migrate

+add the following to your Article model (app/models/article.rb)

+    loudmouths_can_comment

 and you get nested routes like these: